 \subsubsection{Optimal estimation retrieval of COT, CER and CTP}

-The optimal estimation retrieval, the Oxford RAL Aerosol and Cloud (ORAC) algorithm, is conceptually based on an inverse problem.
+The optimal estimation retrieval, ORAC, is solves an inverse problem.
 The forward model simulates top of atmosphere satellite radiance as a function of atmospheric state and a cloud model.
-Then, an inverse model attempts to find the optimal fit between the simulated and observed TOA radiances by incrementally varying the parameters of the cloud model.
+An inverse model attempts to find the optimal fit between the simulated and observed TOA radiances by incrementally varying the parameters of the cloud model.
 Simulations and measurements are weighted according to measurement errors and uncertainties regarding prior knowledge and the forward model.
-The important benefits of ORAC are that cloud parameters are retrieved using information in all satellite channels simultaneously, so that the retrieved parameters provide a robust representation of the short-wave and long-wave radiance effects of the observed cloud.
+The benefits of ORAC are that cloud parameters are retrieved using information in all satellite channels simultaneously, so that the retrieved parameters provide a robust representation of the short-wave and long-wave radiance effects of the observed cloud.
 Moreover, the algorithm quantifies retrieval uncertainty, which is as a measure of the consistency between the retrieved cloud parameters and the satellite measurements \citep{Poulsen12}.
 For a more detailed description of the ORAC algorithm see part II of this publication (add citation).

 \subsection{Post-processing}